amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-11-16-spring-cloud-resiliance4j-circuitbreaker-and-retry.md

 With this, we just saw how we can integrate a Circuit Breaker and a Retry mechanism in a spring boot application.
 Similarly, we can integrate rate limiter, bulkhead, etc. You can read more about this in their documentation [here](https://resilience4j.readme.io/docs/getting-started){:target="_blank"}

-I have uploaded the code to my GitHub [repo](https://github.com/amrutprabhu/spring-resilience4j-circuit-breaker-and-retry){:target="_blank"}.
+As usual, I have uploaded the code on [GitHub](https://github.com/amrutprabhu/spring-resilience4j-circuit-breaker-and-retry){:target="_blank"}.

 I keep exploring and learning new things.
 If you want to know the latest trends and improve your software development skills, then subscribe to my newsletter below and also follow me on [Twitter](https://twitter.com/amrutprabhu42){:target="_blank"}.